-After applying these five aspects, it is essential to keep in mind that their extension can be between 100 and 150 words.
-More of that would be very long, and almost no one would read it, and shorter would look like an unreliable comment.
+After applying these five aspects, it is essential to remember that their extension can be between 100 and 150 words.
+More of that would be very long, almost no one would read it, and shorter would look like an unreliable comment.
 This guide also applies to testimonials taken in audio or video, which must be short and accurate.

 Incorporate testimonial into your marketing plan

 Now that you know how to collect your customers’ testimonials, you should be wondering how you’ll use them in your marketing plan.
 There are several ways to incorporate your users’ experiences.
 Here are the most common ones:

 In your blog posts: One of the easiest ways to incorporate testimonials into your content is to do it naturally in your posts.
 When you write about a product or service of your brand, you place the textual quote of what a user said.

 Video for different platforms: Video is a format with a lot of power, generating many credibilities.
 This makes it necessary to collect and broadcast testimonies audiovisually.
 You can do this through social media, on your website, in email marketing campaigns, and any other you can think of.

 On each page of your website: Generally, websites dedicated to offering products or services have several individual pages.
 The idea is that you take advantage of your URLs to give testimonies for their position and topics according to the information on that page.

 On the landing page: They serve as an incentive for those users who are still analyzing market alternatives to decide quickly.